ansys/scade-ps/doc/source/user-guide/set-styles.rst

 Description
 ===========

-This tool sets a style to equation sets, so that it is unique within a diagram:
+This tool sets different styles to equation sets, so that they are unique within a diagram:

 * Each equation set is assigned the style ``<prefix><count>`` where ``<count>`` starts from 1 and is reset for each diagram, ``<prefix>`` is the